 The department recognizes that there may be extraordinary circumstances that could require a student to postpone sitting for the comprehensive exam.
-A student may petition the graduate committee, prior to the exam, for an excused absence.
-The committee will weigh the validity of each petition, but a successful petition for an excused absence is anticipated to be the exception rather than the norm.
-An excused absence (successful petition to the graduate committee) will not count as an attempt.
+A student may petition the Graduate Committee, prior to the exam, for an excused absence.
+The committee will weigh the validity of each petition, but a successful petition for an excused absence is anticipated to be an exception rather than the norm.
+An excused absence (successful petition to the Graduate Committee) will not count as an attempt.
+See the Petitions section of the handbook for more information on how to submit a petition.